matiu/diveintobitcoin.com/README.md

 ------------

 Bitcoin is a protocol for storing and transmitting value that is both independent of location and doesn't depend on a trusted central authority.

-Let's go through these terms one-by-one and make sense of them.
+That's a mouthful, so let's go through these terms one-by-one and make sense of them.

 First, bitcoin is a *protocol*, which means it is a way of going about doing something.
 Another example of a protocol is driving on the right side of the road.